UKCloud/documentation/articles/vmware/vmw-sco-journaling-protection.md

 UKCloud's Journaling Protection service is designed to provide customers with recovery points that are as little as seconds behind the running VM.

-UKCloud's standard journaling profile provides:
+UKCloud's standard journaling profiles provide:

 - Target RPO of 5 Minutes

-- Journal history of 2, 7, 14 or 28 days
+- Journal history of 2, 7, 14 or 30 days

 At present, UKCloud have not enabled the ability for customers to configure custom profiles.